HumphreyCurtis/Unofficial-KCL-Thesis-Template/README.md

 Written by Humphrey Curtis.

-Supported by suggestions from Yazz Warsame, Benjamin Krarup and Alexandred Nevsky.
+Supported by suggestions from Yazz Warsame, Benjamin Krarup and Alexandre Nevsky.

 ## Testing